Approximately 10k emails sent in one mass email campaign takes 1.5 hours time:

 There are a lot of different aspects that can factor in the time it takes to deliver emails.
-There is the time it takes SendGrid to process your requests but there is also the time related to recipient servers accepting requests and filtering messages on their end.
+There is the time it takes Salesforce and SendGrid to process your requests but there is also the time related to recipient servers accepting requests and filtering messages on their end.

 SendGrid Processing Times

 The speed at which SendGrid processes your requests will depend on if you are sending via SMTP, /v3/mail/send, or Marketing Campaigns.
 For example, there are rate limits on how frequently you can call the v3 Mail Send endpoint.
 Currently, you may make up to 10,000 requests per second to our endpoint.
 Each email you send may include up to 1000 recipients.

 Please let me know if this client uses SMTP or Marketing Campaigns.

 We also allow you to safely test your sending speed.

 We have configured a special domain for any users who are interested in testing out SendGrid's relay speeds at higher volumes without it negatively impacting your reputation.
 You can send your test messages to any address @sink.sendgrid.net while still using our standard integration practices.
 All messages to this domain are accepted for delivery and then immediately deleted.

 Do you know what volume this client sends currently?